 A volunteer advocate for Court Appointed Special Advocates (CASA) of Collin County, Melinda had first met Adam* about six months ago when he and his two siblings had been removed from an outwardly-pristine but inwardly-neglectful home in Frisco.
 His parents’ prescription drug abuse had wrecked the family dynamic and endangered the children, plunging them into the foster care system.
 They were separated in different foster facilities while their parents entered restorative programs with the Texas Department of Family Protective Services (DFPS).

-Three weeks before his frantic phone call, Adam had been allowed to go home, but on that very day, his mother had died.
+Three weeks before Adam’s frantic phone call, he’d been allowed to go home, but on that very day, his mother had died.
 And now, staring at his father’s unconscious body on the floor at 4 a.m., it looked as though he would lose his dad too.

 One person had remained constant for him, even when the rest of the world seemed to crumble away: Melinda.
 She was the first person he thought to call.
 He knew she would be there, no matter what.
 Not a CPS caseworker.
 Not an attorney.
 Not 911.
 Not even a member of his family.
 But a retired accountant, who volunteered her free time to help children.

-Where Texas is concerned, the Department of Child Protective Services is notorious for kids slipping through the cracks, and for overwhelmed workers.
-Texas Monthly has called the state’s statistics “gruesome”; for example, in 2016 217 Texas kids died from abuse, a 34 percent increase over the previous year.
+Where Texas is concerned, CPS is notorious for kids slipping through the cracks and for overwhelmed workers.
+Texas Monthly called the state’s statistics “gruesome”.
+In 2016, for example, 217 Texas kids died from abuse, a 34 percent increase over the previous year.